-Your pelvic floor muscles are a group of muscles responsible for supporting your bladder, uterus, small intestine, and rectum.
+Your pelvic floor muscles are a group of muscles responsible for supporting your bladder, uterus, intestine, and rectum.
 But beyond the crucial role of these muscles to support these vital organs, a strong pelvic floor is thought to have a host of holistic benefits as well, such as heightening feelings of pleasure during intercourse.

 The thing is, the pelvic floor isn't a muscle you can clearly point to (like your quadriceps or lats, for example).
 Identifying—and consequently, exercising—your pelvic floor is a bit more nuanced, but the benefits are well worth it.
 So to help you understand exactly how to find, engage, and exercise your pelvic floor muscles, we've tapped the pros.

 Discover everything you need to know about unlocking your pelvic floor, ahead.